mimofa/Grid-Risk-Detection-Model/README.md

 ### Manual Classifier Chain

-Rather than using sklearn's built-in `ClassifierChain`, a manual chain is implemented for finer control over calibration:
+Rather than using sklearn's built-in `ClassifierChain`, a manual chain is implemented for finer control over calibration (full implementation can be found in the Agentic Grid Model.ipynb file):

 ```python
 for i in range(n_targets):  # 119 targets